As military forces across the globe struggle with budget cuts, commercial companies are stepping up to fill training gaps

 For years, ex-fighter pilots having an entrepreneurial bent have extolled the benefits allied nations and the Pentagon could realize by outsourcing tactical pilot training.
 Private firms could provide economical "red air" or adversary fighter services, fly cruise and sea-skimming missile profiles, carry electronic warfare jamming pods and simulate "enemy" strikers attacking land- and sea-based targets--all for less money than military forces spend doing these tasks in-house.
 All the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Arizona Co. with Fleet of A-4 Skyhawks Taps Huge Training Market".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Arizona Co. with Fleet of A-4 Skyhawks Taps Huge Training Market".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.